webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Runs-Away.md

 ---
 aliases:
-- "Runs Away"
+  - Runs Away
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Movement-Expertise
+title: Runs Away
+collection: Foci
+kind: Compendium
 ---
 ## Runs Away
 Your first instinct is to run from danger, and you've gotten very good at it.